vigetlabs/microcosm/docs/plugins.md

 ## Overview

-Plugins provide a way to extend an application.
-They attempt to solve the problem of providing environment specific behavior.
-For example, when rendering on the server you often want to fetch data ahead of time, while in the browser you may need to establish a connection to websocket events or extract data from local storage.
+Plugins provide a couple of valuable features to Microcosm:

+1. **Side-effects**.
+Plugins are a great place to handle things like saving global state to localStorage or syncing with a service like Firebase.
+2. **Bootstrapping**.
+Microcosm blocks initializing until a `next()` callback is executed by a plugin.
+This allows apps to fetch data ahead of time or establish a web socket connection.
+3. **Monitoring**.
+Plugins provide a great way to "jack-in" to an application and listen for particular events to occur.

 ## Making a plugin

-Plugins are inspired by the API provided by HapiJS.
-This is no coincidence.
+Plugins are inspired by the API provided by [HapiJS](hapijs.com).
 Future version of Microcosm will aspire for greater adherence to the Hapi API to help share code and provide consistency.

 At the moment, the only requirement is that plugins implement a